Aort69/readME-generator/ExampleREADME.md

   *The what, why, and how:*

-  This project is to help those in need of an easy auot populating readme.md file for their project that is licensed and easy to read
+  The purpose of this project is to help those in need of a fast, easy auto populating lisenced readme.md file for all of their project needs.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)